thinkst/canarytokens-docs/docs/guide/idp-app-token.md

 ![New Application](../.vuepress/images/idp_app/entra_createnew.png)

-From the application Properties panel, upload the corresponding application icon, ensure that the application is enabled, and that assignment is not required, and that it's visible to users.
+From the application Properties panel, upload the corresponding application icon, ensure that the application is enabled, that assignment is not required, and that it's visible to users.
 Save and move on to the Single sign-on panel.

 ![Application Properties](../.vuepress/images/idp_app/entra_properties.png)